 There’s also the AOC C27G2ZU variant that features USB ports and built-in speakers.

 Price & Similar Monitors

-If you’re into competitive gaming, we highly recommend getting a 1080p 240Hz monitor with an IPS panel instead, such as the Dell S2522HG for zero smearing.
+If you’re into competitive gaming, we highly recommend getting a 1080p 240Hz monitor with an IPS panel instead, such as the Dell S2522HG or the ViewSonic XG2431 for zero smearing.

 Be sure to visit our best monitors under $300 guide to check out more options.